ouspg/SecurityEngineering/Week1_Threats/README.md

 docker-compose up -d
 ```

+You can access the Wazuh (WUI)WebUI at your localhost, to do this go to [https://localhost](https://localhost).
+By default Wazuh uses self signed certs and you won't be directed to the site directly, instead click the advanced tab and find the button for "Accept the risk and continue".
+This will direct you to the site, and from then on you should be able to use it normally.

 Next deploy atleast 2 agents with different operating systems, one on a virtual machine and one on your own OS for example.
 You can do this via the Wazuh WUI(Web User Interface), or when your OS is not available there, you can follow [this](https://documentation.wazuh.com/current/user-manual/agent-enrollment/index.html), the first method is recommended.
 The IP address is your internal ip address.
 This step should be straightforward.

 Create a directory named integrity and add a file to it on both machines and enable FIM(File Integrity Monitoring) on both agents, you should also set the scan frequency at around 60 seconds, so you won't have to wait for the events.